Western Mexico: Mazatlan, Durango hwy, Tepic, and San Blas.

 Optional: Pelagic boat tour, and visit to Isabel Island.

-The whole tour is planned for a minimum 8 days, and max.
-12 days, depending on your plans, and considering any of the extensions that you may add.
+The complete tour is designed for a minimum of 8 days and up to 12 days, depending on your travel plans and any optional extensions you may wish to include.

 OPTIONAL EXTENSION TRIPS: